-The total length of public right of way network in Blaenau Gwent is 301,392 metres of which 243,805 (2017) metres are accessible by the general public.
+The total length of public right of way network in Blaenau Gwent has remained the same at 301,392 metres of which 243,805 (2017-18) metres are accessible by the general public.
 Therefore the percentage of the total length of rights of way in the local authority area that is accessible by the general public is 80.9%.
-Last year the percentage was slightly lower at 80.6%.

-The Plan is currently having a positive impact on the percentage of the total length of rights of way in the local authority area that are easy to use.
+The Plan is not currently having a positive impact on the percentage of the total length of rights of way in the local authority area that are easy to use.